Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Hyperbolic Lattice

 \section{Hyperbolic Lattice}

-Having used the reformulated CTRMG algorithm to reproduce the results of the 3D cubic lattice, we can generalize the algorithm to considerably more complex hyperbolic TNs.
+Having used the reformulated CTRMG algorithm to reproduce the results for the 3D cubic lattice, we can generalize it to considerably more complex hyperbolic TNs.
 An infinitely large hyperbolic dodecahedral lattice is expected to be non-critical due to weaker correlations, as we observed in infinite hyperbolic surfaces with regular 2D tesselation even at phase transitions~\cite{Mosko}.

-The non-critical phase transitions imply that the correlation length does not diverge at continuous phase transitions, resulting in the mean-field universality class.
-The less correlated the system, the faster the decay of density-matrix eigenvalues.
+Non-critical phase transitions imply that the correlation length does not diverge at continuous phase transitions, leading to mean-field universality.
+The less correlated the system is, the faster its density-matrix eigenvalues decay.
 Hence, small bond dimensions were sufficient to reach high numerical accuracy for hyperbolic surfaces with 2D tesselation~\cite{Mosko, Triangular, NishinoReview}.
 Although the CTMRG on the cubic lattice does not provide sufficient accuracy, we still apply the generalized CTMRG algorithm to the Ising model on the hyperbolic lattices with the 3D tesselation, where the spin model exhibits weaker correlations.
 We are motivated by the lower-dimensional spin models on the hyperbolic surfaces.

 Uniform tiling of identical polygons forms a 2D regular lattice described by two integers $(p,q)$ known as the Schl\"{a}fli symbol~\cite{Schlafli}.
 Here, $p$ stands for the number of sides (or vertices) of a regular polygon, and $q$ is the coordination number, i.e., the number of polygons meeting at each vertex.
-For instance, $(p=4,q=4)$ stands for the regular square tiling and $(p=3,q=6)$ for the regular triangular lattice, leading to the square and triangular lattices, respectively.
-The $(p,q)$ lattice can describe hyperbolic curved surfaces if $(p-2)(q-2)\neq4$.
-For example, $(5,4)$ stands for a hyperbolic pentagonal lattice with a constant negative Gaussian curvature~\cite{Krcmar54}, whereas $(5,3)$ describes a finite lattice with spherical curvature made of 12 pentagons $(p=5)$ on a sphere with $q=3$, corresponding to a dodecahedron, see Fig.~\ref{Fig01} (left).
-The dodecahedron is a 3D polytope for which we use the notation $[5,3]$.
+For instance, $(p=4,q=4)$ stands for the regular square tiling and $(p=3,q=6)$ for the regular triangular tiling, leading to the square and triangular lattices, respectively.
+The $(p,q)$ lattice can describe hyperbolic curved surfaces if $(p-2)(q-2)>4$.
+For example, $(5,4)$ stands for a hyperbolic pentagonal lattice with a constant negative Gaussian curvature~\cite{Krcmar54}, whereas $(5,3)$ describes a finite lattice with spherical (positive Gaussian) curvature made of 12 pentagons $(p=5)$ on a sphere with $q=3$, corresponding to a dodecahedron, see Fig.~\ref{Fig01} (left).
+The isolated Euclidean dodecahedron $[5,3]$ is a 3D regular polytope for which we use a different bracket notation $[p,q']$, where the integer $q'=3$ is associated with the coordination number of the isolated polytope, i.e., cube $[4,3]$ or dodecahedron $[5,3]$.